TransmodelEcosystem/EUDIT/wiki/use-cases/business-use-cases/buc-b-shop-and-price.md

    - incomplete data required for the next use case.
 20. The TRANSPORT CUSTOMER may repeat any basket operation until he decides to stop modifying the TRAVEL BASKET.

-- **TRAVEL BASKET finalization**
+####**TRAVEL BASKET finalization**
-21. The retailer calculates the final price of the whole TRAVEL BASKET with reduction code (if applicable).
-22. The retailer shall present the final shopping state of the TRAVEL BASKET to the TRANSPORT CUSTOMER, including the current contents, the applicable conditions, the current total PRICE, and any remaining validity constraints relevant for continuation.
+21. The retailer calculates the final price of the whole TRAVEL BASKET and shall present the final shopping state of the TRAVEL BASKET to the TRANSPORT CUSTOMER, including the current contents, the applicable conditions, the current total PRICE, and any remaining validity constraints relevant for continuation.
-23. When the TRANSPORT CUSTOMER decides to stop modifying the basket, the TRANSPORT CUSTOMER shall validate the selected TRAVEL BASKET as the intended purchase solution.
+23. When the TRANSPORT CUSTOMER decides to stop modifying the basket, the TRANSPORT CUSTOMER shall validate the selected TRAVEL BASKET as the intended purchase solution and request continuation to the next step.
 The use case shall end when the TRAVEL BASKET is complete, consistent and ready for the next use case dealing with reservation initiation (if not started yet) and payment.
-24. On validation, the retailer shall :
-  - on some systems, lock the TRAVEL BASKET
-  - mark the TRAVEL BASKET as complete.
+24. Upon this validation, the retailer and/or the relevant distributor(s) shall ensure that the TRAVEL BASKET enters a locked state (frozen) in which no shopping operation may alter the TRAVEL BASKET content, the CUSTOMER OFFER PACKAGE(s), the applicable PRICE(s), or the associated conditions (fozen maximal duration) and dependencies.
+25. The locked TRAVEL BASKET shall constitute the stable input for the next use case dealing with reservation initiation and payment.

 ### Alternatives scenarios
 Alternative scenarios **fully compatible** with the main scenario; using shortcuts or very detailed specific points of the main scenario.

-- **Single anonymous travel**
+- **Direct one-click purchase**
 1. The TRANSPORT CUSTOMER has selected a basic FARE PRODUCT which is immedialtly a CUSTOMER OFFER PACKAGE.
 He selects the "Purchase in one-clic" option.
 2. The TRANSPORT CUSTOEMR does not see the TRAVEL BASKET : he directly arrives on payment interface.

-- **Multimodal trip**
-1. The TRANSPORT CUSTOMER has used a JOURNEY PLANNER associated with a fare calculator.
-He has a complete proposal with many CUSTOMER OFFER PACKAGEs for his whole TRAVEL.
-2. The TRANSPORT CUSTOMER selects the "Select all in one-clic" option : all the CUSTOMER OFFER PACKAGEs are added in the TRAVEL BASKET.
+- **Offer hold for approval**
+1. The TRANSPORT CUSTOMER

+- **Group quotation with dedicated group process**
+1. The TRANSPORT CUSTOMER

+- **Effective seat reservation**
+1. The TRANSPORT CUSTOMER

+- **Order and payment**
-3. The TRANSPORT CUSTOMER can add, remove, modify his TRAVEL BASKET as described in main scenario.
+1. The TRANSPORT CUSTOMER

 ### Diagram
 UML activity diagram